Maple Hazelnut Scones

 - Heavy wooden or marble pastry board

-- Professional chef's knife (for geometric slicing)
+- Professional chef's knife (for even slicing)

 - Polished silver pastry spatula